How to List User Profiles and Accounts in Windows 11

 C:\Users

 Note that some folders might be hidden.
-To see them, click the View menu in File Explorer, select Show, and check Hidden items.
+To view them, click the View menu in File Explorer, then select Show, and check Hidden items.

-Open the Windows Terminal as an administrator.
+Open the Windows Terminal with administrator privileges.
 To list all local user accounts, type the following command and press Enter:

 net user

-This shows a simple list of account names.
+This command will show you a list of account names.
 To see more detail, including the Security Identifier (SID), use this command:

 wmic useraccount get name,SID